ppwatchic/JavaWriteUp/CertificationPrepare/Thread.md

   }
 }
 ```
 The output will be "1 thrown to main".
-Reason: main and t1 will compete the lock for go() method and then there is exception.
+There will be actually an `IllegalMonitorStateException` in Java.
+Reason: go() method didn't own the monitor of t1.

+## Monitor
+Each object in Java is associated with a monitor, which a thread can lock or unlock.
+Only one thread at a time may hold a lock on a monitor.

+## Synchronized method
+To make a method synchronized, simply add the synchronized keyword to its declaration.

+## Constructors cannot be synchronized